-The role of the prosecutor, who represents the Crown, is to prove beyond reasonable doubt that you are guilty of the offence.
-The Crown has the burden of proving every essential fact that makes up the offence with which you are charged with.
+The role of the prosecutor, who represents the Crown, is to prove beyond a reasonable doubt that you are guilty of the offence.
+The Crown has the burden of proving every essential fact that makes up the offence with which you are charged.

 The judge makes decisions of law as to what evidence the jury should hear.
 The judge also gives the jury directions on the law and other matters that help the jury make a decision as to whether you are guilty or innocent of an offence.